-Alternative strategies are diverse.
+Alternative strategies are diverse and funds should be compared as best as possible to peers.
 The Canadian Investment Funds Standards Committee (CIFSC), of which AIMA is a non-voting member, expanded the alternative fund categories to five noted in Table 9 below, which allows for risk-adjusted performance to be better judged relative to a fund's peers.
-As alternative investment fund products expand in Canada, we recommend expanding this to include the further advanced categories: